For more information or to get a quote contact us today

 Common Causes of Small Plane Accidents

 Accidents are a fact of life.
 Whether you’re driving a car or flying a small aircraft, some degree of risk is always there.
-When flying, the best you can do to prevent this risk from becoming a reality is to continually hone your skills, be relentlessly methodical and exercise caution.
-In addition, it’s helpful to understand the common causes of small plane accidents so you can avoid others’ mistakes.
+When flying, the best you can do to prevent this risk from becoming a reality is to continually hone your skills, be relentlessly methodical, and exercise caution.
+The likelihood of a plane crash is much higher for small aircraft, so it’s helpful to understand the common causes of small plane accidents so you can avoid others’ mistakes.

 1. Pilot Error

 In the U.S., small planes fall under the general aviation category, along with gliders, balloons, and other small aircraft that amateur pilots use.
-In 2016, a total of 411 people died in fatal general aviation airplane crashes in the U.S. Meanwhile, small plane accidents accounted for 80% of all aviation fatalities in the EU in 2019.
-Pilot errors contribute to a vast majority of these fatal accidents since people with little to no professional experience often pilot private planes.
+The Federal Aviation Administration maintains a small airplane accident library to record crashes, causes, injuries, and fatalities.
+In 2022, a total of 358 people died in fatal general aviation airplane crashes in the U.S. Small plane crashes are less rare because they conduct over 23 million flight hours and land in over 9,200 airports globally, which makes them more prone to accidents.

-From 2011 to 2016, pilots losing control in flight was the leading cause of fatal small plane crashes.
-Small plane crash statistics reveal another common reason was “controlled flight into terrain,” which occurs when the pilot cannot detect and react to an obstacle on the ground with enough time to avoid it.
+Over the past 10 years, pilots losing control in flight was the leading cause of fatal plane crashes in the United States.
+Other common causes of fatalities associated with operator error include loss of control on the ground and controlled flights into the terrain.
+The latter occurs when the pilot cannot detect and react to an obstacle on the ground with enough time to avoid it.
 Inexperienced pilots tend to respond slower and less efficiently to these unexpected obstacles.

 Inadequate preflight planning and inspection are other types of pilot error.
 While commercial airliner pilots have stringent procedures, the rules for general aviation are generally much looser.
-Whether mistakes occur because of distraction, complacency or inexperience, they may set the pilot up for an accident later in the flight.
-Common pilot errors include oversights such as running out of fuel, using the wrong fuel, overloading the plane or taking off in a poorly balanced craft.
+Mistakes, whether caused by distraction, complacency, or inexperience, may set the pilot up for an accident later in the flight.
+Common pilot errors include oversights such as running out of fuel, using the wrong fuel, overloading the plane, or taking off in a poorly balanced craft.

 2. Mechanical Error

-While mechanical error from defective parts is not unheard of, it more likely results from failing to keep up with maintenance or sloppy updating of maintenance records.
+While mechanical error from defective parts is not uncommon, it more likely results from failing to keep up with maintenance or disorganized maintenance record updates.

 Poor Maintenance

-The preflight inspection covers many vital components such as the free movement of the elevator and rudder, flap and aileron integrity, tire condition, landing lights, pitot tube and so forth.
+The preflight inspection covers many vital components, such as the free movement of the elevator and rudder, flap and aileron integrity, tire condition, landing lights, and pitot tube.
 Treating this inspection as so much busywork can cause the pilot to overlook a severe mechanical problem.

 Commercial airline pilots must follow specific laws and regulations that help ensure safe and efficient operation during flight.
 However, these rules do not usually apply to small planes.
 Instead, the preflight inspection depends on the pilot’s judgment and experience, meaning an inexperienced pilot could deem their aircraft airworthy despite significant oversights.